NCO development a ‘security goal’ as D.C. National Guard and Jamaica Defence Force (JDF) mark 25-year state partnership

 |0

 This work, NCO development a ‘security goal’ as D.C.
-National Guard and Jamaica Defence Force (JDF) mark 25-year state partnership [Image 5 of 5], by MSgt Arthur Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+National Guard and Jamaica Defence Force (JDF) mark 25-year state partnership, by MSgt Arthur Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-NCO development a ‘security goal’ as D.C.
-National Guard and Jamaica Defence Force (JDF) mark 25-year state partnership

 LEAVE A COMMENT